raulavilesrodriguez/google/README.md

 This my project 0 or from CS50Web.
 It is the design of an interface for Google Search, Google Image Search, and Google Advanced Search.

 ## Demonstration on youtube
-For the final project of CS50 I have made a video showing my project, [My Project 0 presentation](https://www.youtube.com/watch?v=_zFFw6SIzcU)
+For the project 0 of CS50Web I have made a video showing my project, [My Project 0 presentation](https://www.youtube.com/watch?v=_zFFw6SIzcU)

 Copyright (c) 2021 ByronRaulAvilesRodriguez